minoa-lang/reference/src/type-system/types/primitive-types.md

 Both the size and alignment of the characters are defined by their bit-width.
 When used in a bitfield, specific bit-with mentioned above is used.

-If a character has a value outside of its valid range, it is [illegal behavior](../../illegal-behavior.md)
+If a character has a value outside of its valid range, it is [illegal behavior].

+[illegal behavior]: ../../illegal-behavior.md